kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/caver-js-1.4.1.md

 # caver-js (1.4.1 or earlier)

-`caver-js` is a JavaScript API library that allows developers to interact with a Klaytn node using a HTTP or Websocket connection.
+`caver-js` is a JavaScript API library that allows developers to interact with a Kaia node using a HTTP or Websocket connection.
 It is available on [npm](https://www.npmjs.com/package/caver-js).

 ## Features <a id="features"></a>

-* Complete implementation of Klaytn’s JSON-RPC client API over HTTP and Websocket
+* Complete implementation of Kaia’s JSON-RPC client API over HTTP and Websocket
-* Support of Klaytn transaction, account, and account key types
+* Support of Kaia transaction, account, and account key types
-* JavaScript smart contract package to deploy and execute a smart contract on the Klaytn network
+* JavaScript smart contract package to deploy and execute a smart contract on the Kaia network
-* In-memory wallet for managing Klaytn accounts
+* In-memory wallet for managing Kaia accounts
 * Support of fee-delegation
-* Support of the Klaytn wallet key format
+* Support of the Kaia wallet key format
 * Encoding/decoding of a transaction object in RLP
 * Signing of a transaction object
 * Easy to port web3-js application to caver-js